faker-js/faker/CONTRIBUTING.md

 You can update the snapshot files by running `pnpm run test -u`.

-### Random Seeded Tests
+#### Random Seeded Tests

 The random seeded tests return a random result in each iteration.
 They are intended to check for edge cases and function as general result checks.
-The tests will usually use regex or [validator.js](https://github.com/validatorjs/validator.js) to ensure the method returns valid results.
+The tests will usually use regex or preferably [validator.js](https://github.com/validatorjs/validator.js) to ensure the method returns valid results.
+We repeat these tests a few times to reduce the likelihood of flaky tests caused by the various corner cases that the implementation or the relevant locale data might have.
+The loop can also be used to steeply increase the test count to trigger rare issues.

 ```ts
 import { describe, expect, it } from 'vitest';